zubinchopra/portaldocs/portal-sdk/generated/top-extensions-flighting.md

 1. Decide how to assign users to the different flights in the experiment.

     For this example, 10% of the user population will participate in the experiment by using implementation 'A'.
-The other 90% of users will continue to use the the existing  implementation 'B'.
+The other 90% of users will continue to use the  existing  implementation 'B'.
 Users are assigned to group 'A' or 'B' on a per session basis.

 1. Create the flights for the experiment.